-- Different growth stages of tomato plants to add the right proportion of nutrients.
+- Different growth stages of tomato plants add the right proportion of nutrients.

-- Macro and micronutrients fertilizer and their nutrients sources.
+- Macro and micronutrients fertilizer and their nutrient sources.

-Fertilizing container tomatoes are a little bit different from the ground tomatoes.
+Fertilizing container tomatoes are a little bit different from ground tomatoes.
 You need to add fertilizer more often with little to your potting tomatoes than the ground.
-Besides potting tomatoes prefer liquid or water-soluble fertilizer.
+Besides, potting tomatoes prefer liquid or water-soluble fertilizer.

-On the other side, ground tomatoes prefer slow-release organic fertilizer for the plants.
-As well they perform better in liquid or water-soluble fertilizer too.
+On the other side, ground tomatoes prefer slow-release organic fertilizer for plants.
+As well they perform better in liquid or water-soluble fertilizers too.

 Fertilize before watering may drain out the nutrients from the soil.
 So, I recommend you always fertilize tomatoes after watering.

 Fertilizing tomatoes in the evening doesn’t work out because plants don’t take nutrients at night.
 So, feed your tomatoes in the morning after watering.